 Where to Stay in Sapa – Eco-Lodges and Rustic Homestays

-For those who don’t mind being out of Sapa and like the idea of staying in more rustic accommodation overlooking the rice terraces, Sapa has some unique sleeps, from a stylish mountain-top eco-lodge to more rustic homestays.
-Note that with homestays, some feel more like European-style pensiones while with others you really are staying in people’s homes.
+For those who don’t mind being out of town, this is where to stay in Sapa for rustic accommodation overlooking the rice terraces, from a stylish mountain-top eco-lodge to more rustic homestays.
+Note that with homestays, some feel more like a European-style pensione while with others you really are staying in people’s homes.
 Rooms are often shared and the bed is little more than a mattress on the floor.

 Beautifully designed, with one of the most spectacularly-sited infinity pools we’ve seen, overlooking a valley and rice terraces, the rustic-chic Topas Ecolodge is dramatically set on the top of a mountain in Hoang Lien National Park.
 Twenty-five stylish bungalows, built from the local white granite stone from Hoang Lien Mountains, are scattered around a hilltop.
 Each bungalow has terracotta tiles and bare stone walls, comfy beds with mosquito nets, handmade wooden chairs, and verandas with breathtaking views of the mountain peaks and rice fields.
 The main buildings, set across two traditional Tay stilt houses, moved piece by piece from their original site and reassembled at the lodge, are home to a restaurant serving Vietnamese food, a bar, and lounge with fireplace library.
 While some guests come simply to relax (note that the spa offers traditional treatments, such as a Red Dao herbal bath), there are plenty of activities, including guided tours and treks, mountain biking, and cooking classes.
 Some 95% of staff members are from local ethnic minorities and the eco-lodge prides itself on its sustainable practices that ensure a minimum impact on the local environment.
 The swimming pool is a saltwater pool and it’s heated.
 The lodge is a 45-minute drive from Sapa, however, there are two free shuttle buses daily to Sapa, and the hotel can arrange transfers from Sapa and Hanoi.